 This is as good a time as any to mention that light twins are not required to complete spin recovery during certification, so a stall during a high-power OEI operation is very likely to make you a test pilot.

-Practical Test Standards Limitations
+ACS Test Standards Limitations

 You see by now how critically important the concept of Vmc is to multi-engine flying.
 To that end, here are a couple of limitations published in the PTS regarding engine cuts during the practical exam:

 - The failure of an engine shall not be simulated until attaining at least Vsse/Vyse and at an altitude not lower than 400 feet AGL

 - When simulating engine failure on the runway, it shall be accomplished before reaching 50% of the calculated Vmc